 Small class sizes allow teachers to differentiate instruction and provide assistance so that all students in a class are learning.

 We all learn differently, and at MMFS every student gets the tools he or she needs to be successful.
-Language and occupational therapists and counselors work with students as needed during the school day to support their learning.
+Specialists and counselors work with students as needed during the school day to support their learning.